sokhuong-uon/mysql-replication/README.md

             Network_Namespace:
 1 row in set (0.00 sec)
 ```
-Please not if there's any error or else you can continue.
+Please note if there's any error or else you can continue.

 # Playing with replication
 ## 1. Create new table in `chat` database in `primary_database` server.